sinsunsan/archiref_wiki/Render-API---Theming.md

 * **theme function**
 http://api.drupal.org/api/drupal/includes%21theme.inc/function/theme/7
 Central function in the theming process
 Serve as a router to call the right callback function define in hook_theme.
-The first argument is the name of the theme hook to be used, the second the renderable array to render
+The first argument is the name of the theme hook to be used, the second the renderable array to render.
+There is two way to render, theme function of template.
+If the render will be made by a template, there is a preprocess phase that prepare variables that will be available in the templates.

 * **hook_theme**